October 23, 2025

 - as many as two-thirds of patients regain weight after stopping⁴.

-- clinical research shows that up to 39% of weight lost comes from lean muscle mass⁵, not fat.
+- clinical research shows that up to 39% of weight lost comes from lean mass⁵, not fat.

 Breaking down the cost burden of GLP-1s for employers